 Néstor A. Braunstein, Argentinean born (1941), psychoanalyst.
 Professor, Post-Graduate Department, Schools of Psychology and Philosophy and Literature, National University of Mexico.
 Introducer of Lacan’s teaching in Mexico (1975).
 Director of a Master Degree in Psychoanalysis (1980-2003).
 Author of 200 papers published in several psychoanalytic reviews all over the world and of various books: Psicología: Ideología y Ciencia (México: Siglo 21, 1975, 21 editions); Psiquiatría, Teoría del Sujeto, Psicoanálisis (Hacia Lacan) (México: Siglo 21, 1980, 12 editions); La Clínica Psicoanalítica: de Freud a Lacan (Universidad Nacional, Costa Rica, 1987); Goce (México: Siglo 21, 1990, 6 editions) [French transl., La Jouissance: un concept lacanien (1992) (Paris: Point-Hors Ligne); 2ª edition (Paris: Eres, 2005)], was translated into English by Verso, 2001.
 Completely new edition: El goce.
 Un concepto lacaniano (Buenos Aires: Siglo 21, 2006); Por el camino de Freud (México: Siglo 21, 2001), Ficcionario de Psicoanálisis (México: Siglo 21, 2001).
 In print: Du côté de chez Freud (París: Érès, 2007).
 He is author of the chapter “Desire and Jouissance in Lacanian Teachings” in the Cambridge Companion to Lacan, Jean-Michel Rabaté, ed.
 (Cambridge: Cambridge Univ.
 Press, 2003).
 Author of the introductions to 12 books in various countries, international conferences, round tables and panels. [http://nestorbraunstein.com]

-Fernando Castrillón is a practicing candidate psychoanalyst and member of the Lacanian School of Psychoanalysis in San Francisco, California.
-He is Associate Professor in the School of Professional Psychology at the California Institute of Integral Studies (CIIS).
-He is also the founding director of The Clinic Without Walls, an innovative psychotherapy clinic serving working poor and immigrant communities in San Francisco.
-He is a co-editor of the European journal of Psychoanalysis.
-He earned a Master in Sociology from the University of California where he was a National Science Foundation Graduate Research Fellow, and a Doctorate in Clinical Psychology from CIIS and is a licensed clinical psychologist.
-He is author of various articles and chapters, in 2014 he co-edited a book with Doug Vakoch, Ecopsychology, Phenomenology and the Environment: The Experience of Nature (New York: Springer Press).
-He is currently writing a book on psychoanalysis in California.
+Fernando Castrillón is a practicing psychoanalyst and faculty of the Lacanian School of Psychoanalysis in San Francisco, California.
+He is Professor in the School of Professional Psychology at the California Institute of Integral Studies (CIIS).
+Dr. Castrillon is also the founding director of The Clinic Without Walls, an innovative psychotherapy clinic serving working poor and immigrant communities in San Francisco.
+He is an Associate Editor of the European journal of Psychoanalysis.
+Dr. Castrillon earned a Master in Sociology from the University of California where he was a National Science Foundation Graduate Research Fellow, and a Doctorate in Clinical Psychology from CIIS and is a licensed clinical psychologist.
+He is author of a book and various articles and chapters in both Spanish and English.
+He is currently writing a multi-volume book on psychoanalysis in California.
 Home page: www.drcastrillon.com.
-Phone: (510)-295-4711. [email@example.com]
+Phone: (510)-295-4711. [firstname.lastname@example.org]

 Roberto Cavasola is a psychiatrist, working in a psychiatric hospital in Rome, formerly working in outpatient psychiatric public service, and a psychoanalyst member of “Scuola Lacaniana di Psicoanalisi”, professor in a Lacanian PhD school of psychotherapy in Italy.
 He published the book Hysteria, depression and Lacan (Macerata: Quodlibet, 2013), and articles on clinical subjects (“Panic attacks as contemporary symptoms”, “The beginning of delusion”), on cinema (“Psycho,the Super ego and the voice”), and on contemporary art (for shows by Elisabetta Benassi and Vettor Pisani).